itsPeetah/graphql-experiments/README.md

-# graphql-first-steps
+# BRANCH V2
-Just trying to learn some graphql

-## What's in here
+## Upgrading to type-graphql
-- Simple in-memory database with artists and songs.
+ - In-memory database with artists and songs
-- GraphQL schema with root query and mutation
+ - GraphQL schema now structured with classes and type-graphql decorators
+ - Resolvers now build using type-graphql decorators
-- Some CRUD operations
+ - basic CRUD operations

-## What I still want to implement
-- Error handling inside of the resolvers
-- Perhaps define the schema in **.gql** files?
-- Integrate TypeScript
-- Client/Server configuration

-# Usage:
-1 terminal on script watch
-1 terminal on script dev